 J.T.
-Galloway is in his 10th year as CU's director of equipment operations, having joined the athletic department on April 4, 2005.
-In 2011, he also assumed the role of licensing director, as he is now in his second year coordinating and managing all phases of CU's licensing, logos and imaging and was thus promoted to an assistant athletic director.
+Galloway is in his 11th year as CU's director of equipment operations, having joined the athletic department on April 4, 2005.
+In 2011, he also assumed the role of licensing director, as he is now in his third year coordinating and managing all phases of CU's licensing, logos and imaging and was thus promoted to an assistant athletic director.

-Galloway, 46, oversees the equipment needs of CU's 17 intercollegiate sports, but his primary day-to-day obligation remains with the Buffalo football program.
+Galloway, 47, oversees the equipment needs of CU's 17 intercollegiate sports, but he has reduced his day-to-day obligations with the Buffalo football program as he is transitioning more and more into his licensing duties.
 He is a certified member of the Athletic Equipment Manager's Association (AEMA), a status he attained in 1995 upon entering the profession full-time.

-He is now the fourth person in school history to hit double figures in years serving as the equipment head in CU history.
+He became the fourth person to hit double figures in years serving as the equipment head in CU history.
 Lee "Silver" Akins handled the chores for 34 years (1936-69), with Bill Crowder heading the area for 17 years and Mike Smith just under 11.